adjtomo/seisflows/docs/index.rst

 Examples: Available Locally
 ---------------------------

-Users with accounts on "tiger.princeton.edu" can run the following inversions without having to download files are recompile executables.
+Users with accounts on "tiger.princeton.edu" can run the following inversions without having to download files or recompile executables.

 *2D Regional and Global*